-One parent may feel that they are carrying the emotional load while the other may minimize or deny the particular challenges of their child.
-It can become difficult to just “be” with one’s child without always feeling like there is something to work on.
-Being in the midst of so much overwhelming input can take away from enjoying the child in front of you.
+When a child is newly diagnosed with autism or another disability, there is often a period of overwhelm and a feeling that this needs to be “fixed.”
+The sudden shift in expectations for one’s child may lead to fear, confusion, and sometimes despair.
+Often, one parent may feel that they are carrying the emotional load, while the other may minimize or deny the particular challenges of their child.
+It can become difficult to just “be” with one’s child without constantly feeling like there is something to work on.
+Being amid so much input from doctors and therapists can take away from enjoying the child in front of you.

 Without denying the real challenges of raising a child with developmental disabilities, I believe in the beauty of neurodivergent minds and the joy of embracing one’s child as they are.
 The Neurodiversity Movement teaches us that autism is a natural difference in brain wiring that has existed since time began.
 We can support our children’s struggles while still affirming their core selves with compassion, acceptance, and possibility.

 I work with individual parents and couples from a neurodiversity-affirming framework to bring them together around their shared love of their child.
 Ideally, parents will connect to the joy of parenting and imagine a journey where their children can thrive.